Shan-mugi/PROJECTS/README.md

-Internship-Data-Science-Projects
+Data-Science-Projects
-A comprehensive portfolio of 5 Data Science and AI projects developed during my internship, focusing on predictive modeling, exploratory data analysis, and model explainability using Python.
+A comprehensive portfolio of 3 Data Science and AI projects developed during my internship, focusing on predictive modeling, exploratory data analysis, and model explainability using Python.